 - Developed for home use even with limited space

 - High patient satisfaction with the handling of the SILENCIA cycler

 - Increased treatment flexibility with FlexPoint technology3

 Adapted APD (aAPD) is one way to personalize treatments

 sleep•safe harmony and SILENCIA offer multiple options to individualize prescriptions according to patients' needs.
 Using our APD cyclers, the prescription can be individualized on several levels:

 - Calcium profile

-- Different solutions per cycle within the same treatment can be used with sleep•safe harmony.
+Different PD solutions per cycle within the same treatment can be used with sleep•safe harmony.